zstrait/media-scout/README.md

 - **Combined Search:**
     - Queries the Discogs and eBay APIs in parallel and merges the responses into a single list of results.
+- **Favorites Watchlist:**
+    - Users can favorite listings to save them to a dedicated Watchlist page.
+    - Utilizes browser LocalStorage to persist saved items across sessions without requiring user authentication.
+    - Full sorting and filtering capabilities are preserved for saved listings.
 - **Data Normalization:**
     - Takes the different data formats from eBay and Discogs and converts them into a single, standard format for the frontend.
 - **Filtering and Sorting:**